-The report is based on the belief that in a university setting based on knowledge and learning, facts and analysis would be a way to resolve problems cooperatively rather than through lawyers5, union organizers, and internal politics.
+The report is based on the belief that in a university setting based on knowledge and learning, facts and analysis would be a way to resolve problems cooperatively rather than through lawyers, strikes, and strife.

-5 It is only a matter of time before class action lawyers will swoop in, claiming breach of employment and retirement contracts, abrogation of fiduciary obligations by the Retiree Medical Insurance Trust Fund, etc.
+&lt;sup>6 It is only a matter of time before class action lawyers will swoop in, claiming breach of employment and retirement contracts, abrogation of fiduciary obligations by the Retiree Medical Insurance Trust Fund, etc.